 To release force from the spine, let the force sink down.
-Collect from the two shoulders towards the spine and down to the waist.
-The force then travels up and down.
+Collect from the two shoulders towards the spine and down to the waist, the force travels down.
+This state is known as “close”.
+From the waist travelling up the spine, two shoulders and then fingers, the force travels up.
 This state is called open.
 Close is to gather.
 Open is to release.
 When you know Open and Close then you know Yin and Yang.
 When you reach this level, each day’s vital energy nourishes you.
 Gradually things follow your heart.
 Nothing will make you unhappy.

 VITAL ENERGY (神 shén)

 The Chinese word shén (神) can have a wide variety of meanings depending upon which word it is paired with.
 In the context of this verse, the word can best be translated to mean: energy, spirit, heart and mind.
 We use the phrase Vital Energy to represent all these things combined.

 Prior to arriving at this final state of vital energy, the previous four character tactics must first be achieved:

 - Internal Force is Converged

 - Energy is Whole

 When these previous four character traits have been achieved then vital energy gradually presents itself.
 At this point, the goal is to keep it focused.

 This state is very similar to what is described in the Taijiquan treatise as the final stage of learning: Spiritual Illumination (神明 shén míng).
 The same word shén (神) is used in the treatise.
 It takes many years of diligent practice at this level to achieve spiritual illumination or to become one with nature.